ch1kim0n1/ProjectFlowchart/README.md

-# Course Planner
+# Project Flowchart

 ![Course Planner Logo](assets/utd_png.png)

-Welcome to the **Course Planner**!
-This web application helps students plan their courses efficiently by providing detailed information about various courses, including prerequisites, corequisites, and postrequisites.
+Welcome to the **Project Flowchart**!
+This web application is providing detailed information about various degree plans, courses, including prerequisites, corequisites, and postrequisites.

 Built with ❤️ by Vladislav, Armaan, and Divya.

 ## 🚀 Features